BrickEater/signUpForm/README.md

 # signUpForm

+26/02/2023:
+Going to put the text in a wrapper too to work on the spacing.
+---
+CSS is confusing.
+I never know when it's going to apply the style I want or not.

 25/02/2023:
 I have to assign columns and rows to the fields again today.
 I was adding a column and row class to each element and targeting that class to assign things but I can target the my specific class instead.
 I don't need additional classes just to assign a grid layout.